Whitechapel Gallery Archive - Whitechapel Gallery

 The Foyle Reading Room

-The Foyle Reading Room offers public access the Whitechapel Gallery Archive and Library Collection.
+The Foyle Reading Room offers public access to the Whitechapel Gallery Archive Collection.

 We do not supply images or copy of materials in advance until an agreement has been signed and all payments have been cleared.
 Please email us here for reproductions and permissions enquiries.